spicybackend/bins-out-web/README.md

-# Bins Out - Website
+# Bin Collection - Website

-A modern, liquid glass-styled static website for the Bins Out iPhone application.
+A modern, liquid glass-styled static website for the Bin Collection iPhone application.
 Built with Astro and deployed to GitHub Pages.

-## 🗑️ About Bins Out
+## 🗑️ About Bin Collection

-Bins Out is a simple iPhone app that helps you never miss bin collection day again.
+Bin Collection is a simple iPhone app that helps you never miss bin day again.
 With smart notifications, a beautiful home screen widget, and flexible scheduling, it's the perfect solution for managing your waste collection reminders.

 ### Key Features